ggulgulia/ign-plugin/tutorials/02_installation.md

 ## Prerequisites

-Ignition Plugin version 1 requires Ubuntu Bionic, while version 0 can be used with Ubuntu Xenial.
+Ignition Plugin versions 1+ require Ubuntu Bionic, while version 0 can be used with Ubuntu Xenial.

 If you don't already have the `lsb-release` package installed, please do so now: